dulnan/graphql-typescript-deluxe/README.md

-This prevents generating identical object shapes where only the `__typename` changes, which can very quickly bloat the TypeScript code, making it difficult to make sense of the types:
+This prevents generating identical object shapes where only the `__typename` changes, which can very quickly bloat the TypeScript code, making it difficult to make sense of the types.
+The type above is identical to this one:

 ```typescript
 export type GetRandomEntity = {